sumwale/ybox/README.md

 ln -s <full path of checkout zbox directory>/src/zbox/conf/completions/zbox.fish ~/.config/fish/conf.d/
 ```
 This will allow auto complete for zbox container names, profiles among others.
-Auto-complete for bash/zsh will be added in future.
+Auto-complete for bash/zsh will be added in the future.

 ### Running a command in a container